ShriyaSalian/harness/README.md

 To validate your installation, run the tests using nose!
 From root, you can run

 ```
-nosetests -s --tc-file **example_cfg.ini** where example_cfg.ini is that config file you created in the last step.
+nosetests -s --tc-file **config/example_cfg.ini** where example_cfg.ini is that config file you created in the last step.
 ```

 Running nosetests does a few things to validate the system.
 It